jhn49404/CS396/README.md

 CS396
 =====

-A project.

-Enh Way
+A project for a class.

+How to Checkout with Git
 ===

+(because we're noobs at this)

-git init
+$ git init

-git remote add github https://github.com/jhn49404/CS396.git
+$ git remote add github https://github.com/jhn49404/CS396.git

-git pull github
+$ git pull github master

-git commit -a -m "MESSAGE"

-git push github

-Easy Way
+How to Edit with Git
 ===

-Ctrl+shift+p, "quick commit" => message

-$ cd desktop\cs396
+$ git commit -a -m "MESSAGE"

-$ git push github => userpass
+$ git push github

+Notes
+===

+Commit updates only your local repository.
+Push updates github.

+Make sure to pull from github occasionally to keep all of our code in check.

+Sublime text has a nifty shortcut (with the Git plugin installed) to commit: Ctrl+shift+p, "quick commit" => message.